pyomeca/bioptim/README.md

 You have completed your first optimal control program with `bioptim`!

 ## Solving using multi-start
-Due to the gradient descent methods used, we can affirm that the optimal solution is a local minima.
-However, it is not possible to know if a global minima was found.
+Due to the gradient descent methods, we can affirm that the optimal solution is a local minimum.
+However, it is impossible to know if a global minimum was found.
 For highly non-linear problems, there might exist a wide range of local optima.
-Solving the same problem with different initial guesses can be useful to find the best local minimum or to compare the different optimal kinemtaics.
+Solving the same problem with different initial guesses can be helpful to find the best local minimum or to compare the different optimal kinematics.
 It is possible to multi-start the problem by creating a multi-start object with `MultiStart()` and running it with its method `run()`.
 An example of how to use multi-start is given in examples/getting_started/multi-start.py.

-## The full example files
+## The complete example files
-If you did not completely follow (or were too lazy to!) you will find in this section the complete files described in the Getting started section.
+If you did not completely follow (or were too lazy to!) you will find  the complete files described in the Getting started section here.
-You will find that the file is a bit different from the `example/getting_started/pendulum.py`, but it is merely differences on the surface.
+You will find that the file is a bit different from the `example/getting_started/pendulum.py`, but it is merely different on the surface.

 ### The pendulum.py file
 ```python